ajitrajasekharan/bert_pretrain_wrapper/README.md

 Setup pytorch environment with/without GPU support using [link](https://github.com/ajitrajasekharan/multi_gpu_test)

+## Steps to pretrain starting with corpus pre-processing

 ### Step 1.
 Corpus pre-processing for sentence boundary detection

 *One of BERT's objective is next sentence prediction.
 The corpus having sentences separated by newline is critical for this reason.*